 - Trends in whether executives believe they can be replaced at the same pay.
 Data is broken down by market, revenue, and executive level.

-A free copy of Trends In Specialty Health & Human Services Executive Compensation & Retention:
+A free copy of Trends In Specialty Provider Organization Executive Compensation & Retention:

 The OPEN MINDS 2019 Survey is available to all readers due to the generous sponsorship of Core Solutions.